The film adaptation of Stephen King short story 1408 revisits common horror tropes of death, grief … and bad room service.

 And like The Grey’s protagonist, he finds it hard to tell reality from hallucination.
 The protagonists of both films not-so-secretly long for death, their grief manifesting in – and masked by – hyper-masculine behaviours.

-The hotel is a repeat motif in King’s work.
+The hotel is a motif in King’s work.
 In his short story, 1922, the protagonist retreats to a hotel and awaits a supernatural death.
-And of course there’s the demonic Overlook hotel in The Shining, with its cursed room 217 (237 in the film).
+And of course there’s the demonic Overlook hotel in The Shining, with its cursed room 217 (room 237 in the film).

 Like 1408, The Shining links psychological horror with creativity and addiction.
 Both see male writers embrace the dark side.